diiix7/drawerLayout/README.md

-# DRAWER LAYOUT FOR React Native App
+# Drawer Layout For React Native App

 A simple drawer using react-native-drawer-layout